Skip to content

 metadata.expectedLongTerm10-day expected % move12-month expected % move

-Each prediction in the predictions array contains structured fields:
+Each forecast in the predictions array contains structured fields:

 {